A lecture note on covering theory in representation theory of algebras: Covering of quivers with relations

 By this definition, if $f: Q\rightarrow Q'$ is a covering map such that $Q$, $Q'$ have no double arrows, then for each $x\in Q_0$, $f$ induces a bijection between the set $x^+$ (resp. $x^-$) of successors (resp. predecessors) of $x$ and the set $f(x)^+$ (resp. $f(x)^-$) of successors (resp. predecessors) of $f(x)$.

 It is important that a covering map $f$ has the unique lifting of paths property, that is, for a path $p'$ in $Q'$ and for a vertex $x\in Q_0$ with $f(x)$ the starting (resp. the ending) of $p'$, there exists a unique path $p$ starting (resp. ending) at $x$ in $Q$ such that $f(p)=p'$.
+In particular, $p$ and $p'$ have the same length.
 Moreover, by the unique lifting of paths property, it is easy to see that if $f: Q\rightarrow Q'$ is a covering map such that $Q'$ is connected, then $f$ is surjective both on vertices and on arrows.

 Recall from \cite{BG1982} that a $k$-linear functor $F: M\rightarrow N$ between two $k$-categories is said to be a {\it covering functor} if for every two objects $a,b$ of $N$, $F$ induces isomorphisms $\bigoplus_{z/a}M(z,y)\rightarrow N(a,b)$ and $\bigoplus_{z/b}M(x,z)\rightarrow N(a,b)$, where $x,y$ are objects of $M$ with $a=F(x)$, $b=F(y)$.
 In particular, a covering functor is a faithful functor.